 Early in July 1943 it became apparent that the Nicholas Road location would not be sufficient to house polonium production operations, so Monsanto leased a building at 1601 West First Street in Dayton.
 This building, which was built in 1879 to house the Bonebrake Theological Seminary, became known as Unit III.
-All activities transferred to Unit III in October 1944.

-As the magnitude of the polonium production project unfolded, and the staff grew to meet increased scientific demands, it became apparent that additional space was necessary.
-In February 1944, the Army Corps of Engineers leased the Runnymede Playhouse and turned it over to Monsanto.
+Polonium production activities were begun at Unit III in October 1944.
+In response to the need for additional space, in February 1944, the Army Corps of Engineers leased the Runnymede Playhouse and turned it over to Monsanto.
 This location was designated as Unit IV.

-Because further expansion was necessary in 1946, several floors were leased in a large warehouse in Dayton at Third and Sears Streets.
+In 1946, several floors were leased in a large warehouse in Dayton at Third and Sears Streets.
 Operations at this facility, known as the Warehouse, used only trace amounts of polonium, which were present from the analysis of environmental monitoring samples, bioassay samples from project personnel, and preliminary biological studies on the effect of polonium on laboratory animals.